 Today, the Summer Solstice Celebration has evolved into creative and original display of floats, giant puppets, whimsical costumes and masks of more than 1,000 parade participants of all ethnic and economic backgrounds.
 There is dancing, music, drumming and drama that enthralls the spectators.
 Each year there is an annual artistic competition for the Solstice T-Shirt and Poster design that is sold as a fundraising vehicle for the event.

 The festival in Alameda Park grew from the earlier gatherings at the Sunken Gardens of the County Courthouse.
 When the number of people outgrew the size of the courthouse, the event was moved to Alameda Park.
 Alameda Park is where everyone can enjoy a wonderful eclectic collection of live world music including famous local groups as well as local food vendors and artists and craftspeople from around the country.
-The festival now runs for three days, Friday through Sunday, however, schedules and event specifics can change from year to year.
+The festival typically runs for three days, Friday through Sunday, however, schedules and event specifics can change from year to year.
 For specific details on the current years festivities, please click on the current year button in the main menu or here.

 Friday is a nod to "evening events of years past".
 It's a special evening, showcasing local talents with music, dance and performances.
 Some of the parade ensembles are featured as well as all of the food booths, a wine and beer garden and delightful collection of arts and crafts vendors.